 Before any hike or walk in Banff National Park or Kananaskis Country, you should pack bear spray, check the park websites for wildlife information (Parks Canada and AB Park), and then check again for notices at the trailhead.

 When you’re on the trail make noise by banging hiking poles, talking, whistling, clapping, or singing.
-This is particularly important around blind bends and corners, although there aren’t many on Wasootch Ridge.
+This is particularly important around blind bends and corners, although there aren’t many in Burstall Pass.
 It’s also a busy trail so you generally don’t need to make too much noise, but always be bear aware.

 Which means staying alert, traveling in a group, minding children and pets, and finally carrying bear spray and knowing how to use it.
 If you’ve come to the park without bear spray Valhalla Pure Outfitters in town sells spray and holders with employees who will demonstrate how to use properly.